vporton/carbon-flow/README.md

 process"):

 > Create that protocol as a) manual approval process by an authorized member of the M+ governance team, and b) as an automatically executing smart contract.

-### Not doable things

-The bounty required
-_Create 10.000 carbon credit serial numbers, including a marker to identify them as “retired”_.
-That's a nonsense, because a carbon credit may be retired partially, so it makes no sense to mark it either as retired or non-retired.

 ## FAQ